Staff

 Jessica Esteves

-Human Resources Manager
+Human Resources and Technology Manager

-Ariel Garcia, Senior Manager of Back of the Yards and Program Initiatives
+Ariel Garcia, Senior Manager of Program Initiatives

 ariel.garcia@peoplesmusicschool.org